-In this study, we compared the incidence of cutaneous melanoma in Kerman province and the State of Victoria during the years 2005 to 2009 by age, sex, and body parts.

-In the present study, in both countries, the incidence of malignant melanoma was higher in men than women.
-This result has also been confirmed by other studies [19,20,21].
+In this study we compared the incidence of cutaneous melanoma in Kerman province and the State of Victoria during the years 2005 to 2009 by age, sex, and body location.
+In the present study, the incidence of malignant melanoma in both countries was higher in men than women.
+This result was also seen in other studies [19-21].

-In the present study, it was shown that with increasing age, the incidence rate increases in both Kerman province and Victoria, which is rational in regard to increased lifetime UV exposure.
-These results are similar to other studies, which confirm that as age increases, skin cancer incidence increases as well [21, 22, 25]
+It was shown in the study, that with age increasing, the incidence rate in both Kerman province and Victoria increases as well, which is rational in regard to increased lifetime UV exposure.
+These results are similar to other studies that confirm as age increases, skin cancer incidence increases as well.
+[21,22,25].

-In our study, similarly sun-exposed body parts in both cultures such as hands had a relatively similar, non-significant difference in incidence rate.
-The fact that body parts' more exposure to sunlight acquires more melanoma has also been confirmed in other studies [22, 23,

-^{24, 25, 26]}.
-Lesage et al found that men's head and neck melanoma (HNM) mainly occurred in the peripheral area (i.e. scalp, forehead, temples, ears, and neck) and women's mainly occurred in the central area and this difference was significant.
+In our study, body parts such as the hands that are exposed in both cultures had a relatively similar, non-significant difference in the incidence rate.
+The fact that body parts that are more exposed to sunlight acquire more melanoma has also been confirmed in others studies [22-26].
+In Lesage et al, researchers found that men's head and neck melanoma (HNM) mainly occurred in the peripheral area (i.e. scalp, forehead, temples, ears, and neck) and women's mainly occurred in the central area and this difference was significant.
 Moreover, HNMs located in the peripheral area occurred significantly more on the left side in men and on the right side in women.
-The authors hypothesized that this different distribution of melanoma between men and women could be explained by the role of long-term photoprotection by hair and sun exposure in cars ^[19].
+The authors hypothesized that this different distribution of melanoma between men and women could be explained by the role of long-term photo protection by hair and sun exposure in cars [19].

-The dressing code in Iran as an Islamic nation requires all women from the age of 9, to cover their head (hair), neck, trunk, arms, forearms, thighs and legs.
+The dressing code in Iran as an Islamic nation requires all women over the age of 9, to cover their head (hair), neck, trunk, arms, forearms, thighs and legs.
 This leaves only their face, hands and feet exposed.
 Exposing the feet and hands is not forbidden, but many women are also accustomed to wearing socks and long dresses or pants, which cover their feet as well.

 The usual dressing for Iranian men is also relatively different from Westerners.
-Wearing sleeveless shirts and short pants in public is not prohibited but is unusual for Iranian men.
-Also, men expose their hand and feet much more than women, and this could probably explain the insignificant difference between men's melanoma incidence in the hands and feet between the two nations.
+Wearing sleeveless shirts and short pants in public is not prohibited but is considered unusual for Iranian men.
+Also men expose their hand and feet much more than women which can probably explain the insignificant difference in men's melanoma incidence in the hands and feet between the two nations.